native-fox-2019/fancy-todo/README.md

 # Fancy-todo API

 This is the documentation for using FANCY TODO API.
-The base url for this API is http://localhost:3002
+The base url for this API is `https://sheltered-taiga-06623.herokuapp.com`

 This API is using email validator API

+To use this app with user interface, kindly visit this link https://todo-fancy-1583330074366.firebaseapp.com/

 ### 1. Register (If you Already have an account, you can skip this part)